out-of-cheese-error/gooseberry/README.md

 * BaseURI - Groups annotations by their base URI
 * ID - Groups annotations by annotation ID.

-Multiple hierarchies combined make folders and sub-folders.
+Multiple hierarchies combined make folders and sub-folders, with the last entry defining pages.

 e.g.

 `hierarchy = ["BaseURI", "Tag"]` would make a separate folder for each base_uri.
 Within each folder would be a page for each tag consisting of annotations marked with that tag.

-`hierarchy = ["Tag"]` gives the structure in the `mdbook` figure above, i.e. a page for each tag.
+`hierarchy = ["Tag"]` gives the structure in the `mdbook` figure above, i.e. no folders, a page for each tag.

 Annotations within a page are sorted by their date of creation (TODO: add `sort` configuration)